-Where a doctor no longer wishes to retain a UK registration, due to their retirement, their moving abroad, or another qualifying reason, the doctor may apply for voluntary erasure.
+Where a doctor is the subject of a fitness to practise investigation, they must apply for voluntary erasure (VE).
 VE is not granted in every case.
-Where a doctor is facing fitness to practise (FTP) proceedings, by way of example, a doctor might not be permitted to voluntarily erase their name from the register, because of the “public interest” test not being satisfied if the doctor were to be permitted to avoid a FTP hearing when it would not be in the public interest to allow that to happen.
+Where a doctor is facing fitness to practise (FTP) proceedings, a doctor might not be permitted to voluntarily erase their name from the register because of the “public interest” test not being satisfied, if the doctor were to be permitted to avoid a FTP hearing when it would not be in the public interest to allow that to happen.
 If the doctor is likely to return to practise in the future the GMC will also decline voluntary erasure.

 Doctors should be cautious about the content of their VE application.
 Doctors often state too much or too little in documentation submitted to the GMC.
 A VE application/submission from a doctor could in certain circumstances be used against the doctor in FTP proceedings, if the doctor were to state something that formed an ill-considered admission or denial of matters in evidential issue.
 It might alternatively be used against a doctor in order to demonstrate a lack of insight or lack of effective remediation.

 Where applications are made in circumstances where a doctor is facing fitness to practise proceedings, any application for VE must be made with particular care.
 On occasions the application will need to be made to a Medical Practitioners Tribunal (MPT), which will decide whether to grant the application or not.

-At Doctors Defence Service we regularly advise doctors on the formal application process for VE and assist doctors in formulating applications.
+At Doctors Defence Service advises doctors on the formal application process for VE and assists doctors in formulating applications.
 Doctors Defence Service provides legal advice and legal representation to doctors.
 If you seek legal guidance or legal advice on the topic of voluntary erasure, or seek assistance in drafting an application for VE, to be submitted to the GMC, then you can contact in confidence and without obligation, our legal team on 0800 10 88 739 to discuss your VE legal issue.
-[See also the GMC’s panel guidance on VE.]